zerospiel/docs/docs/appendix/telemetry/configuration.md

 # Configuring telemetry

-Telemetry can be configured either via the helm values during the installation via `--set` flag or via the [Management](../../reference/crds/index.md#management) object as shown in the [Extended Management Configuration](../appendix-extend-mgmt.md#configuring-telemetry).
+{{{ docsVersionInfo.k0rdentName}}} enables you to configure telemetry either by using the `--set` flag to set helm values during installation or by editing the [Management](../../reference/crds/index.md#management) object for an existing management cluster, as shown in the [Extended Management Configuration](../appendix-extend-mgmt.md#configuring-telemetry).

 ## Main settings block